 Chain of events

-Yet the definition recognises the chain of events: consciousness of wrong or foolish behaviour triggers a painful feeling of humiliation or distress.
-This conditioned response has been beaten into humanity ever since the rise of patriarchy some 6,000 years ago, and is enshrined not just in the bible but the very fabric of our society.
+Yet the definition recognises the chain of events.
+Consciousness of wrong or foolish behaviour triggers a painful feeling of humiliation or distress.
+This conditioned response has been beaten into humanity ever since the rise of patriarchy some 6,000 years ago.
+It’s enshrined not just in the bible but the very fabric of our society.

 Up until very recently, we have been shamed for not controlling our emotions.
 Here’s Proverbs again (6:23): “Correction and self-control will lead you through life.”
 Whether religious or not, most of us were raised in environments that regarded displays of emotion as undesirable—and shaming was the mechanism used to shut down those displays.
 Our natural emotions became repressed and, lacking an outlet, toxic.

 This has led to such a staggering amount of anxiety and mental pressure that social media is awash with posts, mostly from women, claiming the right to express themselves emotionally in contravention of these age-old dictates.
 Patriarchy’s right to muzzle us emotionally is slowly but surely being broken.

 The same applies to our sexuality.
 Historically, all sexual expression has been considered inappropriate and shamed—often violently.
 By shutting down natural sexual expression through shame we have perpetuated a distorted, repressed patriarchal sexuality that has also become toxic.
 In Sex in Patriarchy (first in a four-part series) I have documented the way patriarchy has moulded our entire experience of sex.

 This too is changing.
 Society is gradually waking up to its repressed sexuality and the benefits of sexual vitality.
 Here again we see posts, such as the #underboob and #freethenipple Twitter campaigns, claiming the right to greater freedom of expression.
 Like the unknown woman in Proverbs 7:13, these women are shamelessly giving themselves the right to be themselves—and quite rightly too.